a479175269/learngit/readme.txt

-git is version control systeam git is free softwore
+git is a disversion version control systeam git is free softwore